ntemena720/PredictAppleIncome/README.md

 # Predicting Apple Net Income

 This shiny application predicts Apple's net income based from the number of sold iPhone and Macs.
-Prediction were derieved from Apple's SEC 10K data from 2005 to 2016.
+Income prediction is based from Apple's SEC 10K data from 2005 to 2016.

 ![AppleIncome](https://github.com/ntemena720/PredictAppleIncome/blob/master/apple.PNG)